-Anthony J. de Nicola is Co-President of Welsh, Carson, Anderson & Stowe, a New York private investment firm, which manages over $23 billion in its various funds.
+Anthony J. de Nicola is President/Managing Partner of Welsh, Carson, Anderson & Stowe, a New York private investment firm, which manages over $25 billion in its various funds.
 Mr. de Nicola joined Welsh, Carson in 1994, and since 2000, Mr. de Nicola has served on the firm’s Management Committee.
-He leads the firm’s investment activities in the information/business services industry and has been involved with some of the firm’s most successful and profitable investments.
-He serves on the board of directors for a number of the firm’s private and public companies, including New Asurion, Lytx, and Alert Logic.
+He leads the firm’s investment activities in the Technology industry and has been involved with some of the firm’s most successful and profitable investments.
+He serves on the board of directors for a number of the firm’s private and public companies, including New Asurion, Alert Logic, Clearwater Analytics, and Revel Systems.
 Previously, he was a director of Alliance Data, Centennial Communications, Windstream Communications, Transfirst and MedE America, and he served as Chairman of the Board for Valor Communications and Dex Media.
 Prior to joining WCAS, Mr. de Nicola worked in the private equity group at William Blair & Company and the merger department at Goldman, Sachs & Co.
 Mr. de Nicola earned his Bachelor of Arts degree from DePauw University, where he graduated summa cum laude with an economics major and a minor in computational mathematics.
 Mr. de Nicola also earned an MBA with distinction from the Harvard Business School.

 Mr. Fasano is the managing director, head of funds, Secondaries & Co-Investments for the CPP Investment Board.
 Prior to joining CPPIB in 2004, he worked in the Investment Banking group at Merrill Lynch & Co.
 Previously, he was a member of the Mergers and Acquisitions group at RBC Capital Markets and a Commissioned Officer in the Canadian Armed Forces.
 Mr. Fasano holds a Bachelor of Engineering degree from the Royal Military College of Canada and an International MBA from the University Of Chicago Booth School Of Business.
 He currently serves on the board of IMS Health.